mliebelt/pgn-spec-commented/laws-of-chess.md

 1. In this description, ‘piece’ means a piece other than a pawn.
 2. Each  piece  is indicated  by the first letter, a capital  letter, of its name.
 Example:
 K=king, Q=queen,  R=rook,  B=bishop,  N=knight.
 (In  the  case  of  the  knight,  for  the  sake  of convenience, N is used.)
-3. For the first letter of the name of the pieces, each player is free to use the first letter of the name which is commonly used in his country.
+3. <a name="C-3"></a>For the first letter of the name of the pieces, each player is free to use the first letter of the name which is commonly used in his country.
 Examples: F=fou (French for bishop), L=loper (Dutch   for  bishop).
 In  printed   periodicals,   the  use  of  figurines   for  the  pieces is recommended.
 4. Pawns are not indicated by their first letter, but are recognized  by the absence of such a letter.
 Examples: e5, d4, a5.
 5. The eight files (from the left to right for White and from right to left for Black) are indicated by the small letters, a, b, c, d, e, f, g, and h, respectively.
 6. The  eight  ranks  (from  bottom to top  for  White  and from top to  bottom  for  Black) are numbered 1, 2, 3, 4, 5, 6, 7, 8, respectively.
 Consequently, in the initial position the white pieces and pawns are placed on the first and second ranks; the black pieces and pawns on the eighth and seventh ranks.